Suffolk (View on a map )

 *** Any day arrival - Min 2 night stay *** Min 3 nights Christmas - 24th Dec & NY - 31st Dec***

-*** Arrival days for 2020 - Mon & Wed and Fridays***
+*** Arrival days - Mon & Wed and Fridays***

-Nestled between the ancient earth and towering pine of a woodland estate, The Hidden Hollow is an enchanting and fairy-tale creation sleeping up to four guests.
-Modelled on JRR Tolkien's Middle-earth fantasy world, this spectacular construction recreates the imaginary dreamland of life in The Shire with a human-sized recreation of a real-life hobbit house.
+Nestled between the ancient earth and towering pine of a woodland estate, Pod Hollow is an enchanting and fairy-tale creation sleeping up to four guests.
+Modeled on JRR Tolkien's Middle-earth fantasy world, this spectacular construction recreates the imaginary dreamland of life in The Shire with a human-sized recreation of a real-life hobbit house.

 Check-in - 3pm / Check -out - 10am